dsrvlabs/vatz/docs/design.md

         - method_name: "sampleMethod2"
 ```

-`vatz_protocol_info` & `plugins_infos` must declared in default.yaml to get stared VATZ properly.
+`vatz_protocol_info` & `plugins_infos` must be declared in default.yaml to get started with VATZ properly.

 ### 2. Plugins

-- Plugins that allow you to perform in pu
+Plugins that allow you to perform followings per protocols
-   - `Collect` Metric data
+   - `Check`: Node & Machine status
-   - `Execute` Command on Node automatically
+   - `Collect`: Node's metric + more
-   - `Check` Status on Node
+   - `Execute`: Command on machine for certain behaviors (e.g, Restart Node)

 ### 3. Monitoring